FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Introduction

-In paving the way for future strides in hallucination evaluation, we dedicate our efforts towards establishing a rigorous benchmark, \textbf{\underline{Fact}}-\textbf{\underline{C}}onflicting \textbf{\underline{H}}allucination \textbf{\underline{D}}etection (\ours), tailored for LLMs and encompassing a variegated array of factuality patterns, including \textbf{Vanilla}, \textbf{Multi-hops}, \textbf{Comparison}, and \textbf{Set-Operation} patterns.
-Drawing inspiration from the adage \textit{``to know it and to know the reason why of it''} by \emph{Zhuzi}, {\ours} endeavors to intertwine fact-based chains of evidence, providing cogent justifications when predicting the \textsc{factual} or \textsc{non-factual} nature of a statement.
-Achieving the intended goal of gathering a substantial amount of data through full-process human annotation is a time-consuming and resource-intensive task with limited scalability.
-Considering the high reliability of existing knowledge graphs (KGs) and textual knowledge, we advocate for a data construction strategy that \textbf{leverages knowledge as facts}, coupled with semi-supervised annotation, to facilitate the crafting of the aforementioned benchmark.
+In paving the way for future strides in hallucination evaluation, we introduce a new benchmark, \textbf{\underline{Fact}}-\textbf{\underline{C}}onflicting \textbf{\underline{H}}allucination \textbf{\underline{D}}etection (\ours), tailored for LLMs and encompassing a variegated array of factuality patterns, including \textbf{Vanilla}, \textbf{Multi-hops}, \textbf{Comparison}, and \textbf{Set-Operation} patterns.
+For example in Figure 1, querying whether the ``Alps'' or ``Pyrenees'' are higher, exemplifies a comparison pattern, assessing the relative relationships among facts.
+Drawing inspiration from the adage \textit{``to know it and to know the reason why of it''} by \emph{Zhuzi}, {\ours} extends beyond mere ``\textsc{Query-Response}'' labeling of hallucinations, incorporating golden chains of evidence to assess if detectors can provide coherent explanations for factualness judgment.
+Acknowledging the challenges of collecting comprehensive data through exhaustive human annotation, we propose a scalable data construction approach that harnesses existing knowledge graphs (KGs) and textual knowledge to create simulated hallucination instances with ChatGPT, verified with human annotation, for the efficient development of {\ours}.